shmannion/oscillators/README.md

 Here on is a diary-like list of updates regarding the experiments and development of the package.
 Most recent entry first.
 Started on 5 December 2025.

+## Monday — 2025-12-08

+### Notes
+I have been giving some thought to what the experiments should output.
+I think the best thing particularly for things like parameter space searching is to output the phase values, in however many columns that takes.
+This way, a change in the analysis doesn't require the experiments to be run again.
+I will need to look at how the results are printed - the dataframe columns must be the same length.

+- Experiments finished: N/A
+- Experiments failed: exp\_01 from entry 2025-12-05 (reached time limit).
+- Experiments run: resubmitted exp\_01 from entry 2025-12-05.
+- Code changes made:

+---

 ## 2025-12-05
 Currently writing/using parameter searching functions in C++.
 Initially, these experiments will search the parameter space and only report the mean and standard deviation of the inter event times of the action oscillators.
 The logic